zylklab/alfresco-share-send-link-by-email/README.md

 # Send Link by email action
 Alfresco Share action for copying an Alfresco Link directly in your email client.
-The action is available in Document library and Document details view
+The action is available in Document library and Document details action menus.

 ## Packaging